vanhoangkha/Networking-fundamentals/Day28_OSPF_Part2.md

 - The 2-WAY state means the Router has received a “hello” Gói tin with its own RID in it
 - If both ROUTERS reach the 2-WAY state, it means that ALL of the conditions have been met for them to become OSPF neighbors.
 - They are now READY to SHARE LSAs to build a common LSDB.
-- In SOME Mạng types, a DR (Designated Router) and BDR (Backup Designated Router) will be elected at this point (OSPF Mạng Types and DR/DBR elections will be discussed in Day 28)
+- In SOME Network types, a DR (Designated Router) and BDR (Backup Designated Router) will be elected at this point (OSPF Network Types and DR/DBR elections will be discussed in Day 28)

 EXSTART STATE